DavidNabet/marvel-front/README.md

 # Marvel React App

-## General info

-The project was completed in 3 days from an api Marvel.
+> The project was completed in 3 days from an api Marvel.
 We retrieve the data and display it.

 ## Site composition